danglam88/Jart/README.md

 ## Description

 This project is designed to create, customize, and save images consisting of random shapes and colors.
-Using Java's AWT library, we have developed a series of classes that represent different shapes and images, and a main class that brings it all together to create a PNG image.
+Using Java's AWT library, we have developed a series of classes that represent different shapes and colors, and a main class that brings them all together to create a PNG image.

 The project includes the following classes:

 - `Point.java`: Represents a point in a 2D space, primarily used for creating shapes.
 - `Rectangle.java`, `Circle.java`, `Line.java`, `Triangle.java`, `Pentagon.java`: Represent different shapes.
-Each shape can draw itself on a Displayable object (like an image).
+Each shape can draw itself on a Displayable object (like an Image).
 - `Image.java`: Represents an image with a specified width and height.
 Enables drawing shapes on the image and saving it as a PNG file.
 - `Main.java`: The entry point of the application.
 It generates an image, draws shapes on it, and saves the image as a PNG file.

-Each shape class implements the `Drawable` interface, which ensures that a shape can draw itself.
-The `Displayable` interface is also used, which includes methods for displaying and saving Image objects.
+Each shape class implements the `Drawable` interface, which ensures that a shape can draw itself on the image.
+Image class implements the `Displayable` interface, which includes methods for displaying and saving image to a file.

 ## Installation